groupby/gb-tracker-client/README.md

 // Should be called on login/logout or any time the visitorId/sessionId change gbTracker.setVisitor('visitorId', 'sessionId');

-// If you want to disable or enable warnings regarding stripping fields, these functions are available:
-// PLEASE NOTE: If you disable warnings, you may not know when some data is being stripped from your events!! gbTracker.disableWarnings();
-gbTracker.enableWarnings();

 // There are four event API's.

 // AddToBasket events